Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 -->(30, 49)
 ```

-This is the point where our data is prepared to be trained by the algorithm:
+Now is the moment where our data is prepared to be trained by the algorithm:
 Some comments:
-* The first lines of  code are used to clear the memory of the keras API.
-This is specially usefull when training several time a model, adjusting the hyperparameters, so that one training is not influenced by the other.
+* The first lines of code are used to clear the memory of the Keras API, being especially useful when training several times a model, adjusting the hyperparameters so that one training is not influenced by the other.
-* There was a need to create a _callback_ class, which basically stops the iteration over the epochs when the loss function achieves a certain level of performance
+* There was a need to create a _callback_ class, which stops the iteration over the epochs when the loss function achieves a certain level of performance
-* The optimal apporach for this time series was through a neural network of on input layer, two LSTM hidden layers and a output layer or Dense layer.
+* The optimal approach for this time series was through a neural network of one input layer, two LSTM hidden layers, and an output layer or Dense layer.
-- Each hidden layer has 32 neurons, which in relation to the amount of observations is a justifiable amount.
+- Each hidden layer has 32 neurons, which tends to be defined as related to the number of observations in our dataset.
-- For the input layer, it was neceary to define the input shape, which basically considers the window size and the number of features
+- For the input layer, it was necessary to define the input shape, which basically considers the window size and the number of features
 * For the sake of optimization a **Stochastic Gradient Descent** was used with a momentum of .85.
 Moreover a **learning rate scheduler** was coded, that aimed to return the best performing learning rate for this series.
-Before settling down the final value, the neural net was trained on a small amount of epochs, in order to see was shall be the best number (the last stable value of the loss curve, is a reference).
+Before settling down the final value, the neural net was trained on a small number of epochs, in order to see was shall be the best number (the last stable value of the loss curve, is a reference).
-* For the compiler, the Huber loss function was used in order to not punish the outliers in an excessive way and the metrics, through which the entire analysis is based on is the Mean Absolute Error.
+* For the compiler, the Huber loss function was used to not punish the outliers excessively and the metrics, through which the entire analysis is based is the Mean Absolute Error.
 * Finally, when fitting the model:
 - A batch size of 20 was used, as it represents approximately one trading month.
 The batch size is the subset of the data that is taken from the training data to run the neural network.
-- The number of epochs sum up to 50, as it equals the amount of exploratory variables.
+- The number of epochs sum up to 50, as it equals the number of exploratory variables.
-- The callback was settled to 3.1%, which indicates that algorithm will stop to run when the loss for the validation set undercut this predefined value.
-This means that the dat ahas been trained with a spread of below 3%.
+- The callback was settled to 3.1%, which indicates that the algorithm will stop running when the loss for the validation set undercut this predefined value.
+This means that the data has been trained with a spread of below 3%.

 ```python
 tf.keras.backend.clear_session()